brotabrr/dumfack/knownbugs.md

 ## Medium Priority
 ### Medium Priority bugs are fixed if there is nothing else to add/fix, fixing might take few days to week
 ---
+**#0008 if user has long mute and they get short mute the time is shortened**
+- example: user first gets manual 3600s mute, then they spam to get 300s mute, insteat of 3900s or same 3600s mute, their mute is 300s
+- first noticed: 06/04/26
+- workaround: NaN
+- why: this is likely because of quick remote mute coding i made last night, sorry.

 **#0007 bot responds in every channel despite configurations**
 - example: self explanatory
 - first noticed: 05/04/26